Do you know your risk factors?

 Although these risk factors are associated with increased risk, they do not accelerate artery disease.
 These are important passive markers for arterial inflammation:

-- Calcium in any artery seen on CT or MRI or X-rays or Mammogram
+Calcium in any artery seen on CT or MRI or X-rays or mammogram (like carotid artery calcium seen on dental X-rays, for example).

 This is only a partial list.
 There are over 200 different risk factors for heart attacks, strokes and sudden death.